ErichDonGubler/git-assembler/README.rst

 ``git-assembler`` will do the same while also showing a more comprehensive repository status *before* performing the required merges.
-It isn't forbidden though, and combining ``git pull`` with ``git as`` works just as well (it just requires more commands).
+It isn't forbidden though, and combining ``git pull`` with ``git as`` works just as well (it just takes more commands).

 Rebasing local branches